hapijs/hapi/README.md

 ### Router

 The `router` option controls how incoming request URIs are matched against the routing table.
 The router only uses the first match found.
 Router options:
-- `isTrailingSlashSensitive` - determines whether the paths '/example' and '/example/' are considered different resources.
-Defaults to _false_.
 - `isCaseSensitive` - determines whether the paths '/example' and '/EXAMPLE' are considered different resources.
 Defaults to _true_.
 - `normalizeRequestPath` - determines whether a path should have certain reserved and unreserved percent encoded characters decoded.
 Also, all percent encodings will be capitalized that cannot be decoded.
 Defaults to _false_.